vuejs/test-utils/docs/guide/advanced/vuex.md

 app.use(store, key)
 ```

 To avoid repeating the key parameter passing whenever `useStore` is used, the Vuex documentation recommends extracting that logic into a helper function and reuse that function instead of the default `useStore` function.
-[Read wore about it here](https://next.vuex.vuejs.org/guide/typescript-support.html#typing-usestore-composition-function).
+[Read more about it here](https://next.vuex.vuejs.org/guide/typescript-support.html#typing-usestore-composition-function).
 The approach providing a store using Vue Test Utils depends on the way the `useStore` function is used in the component.

 ### Testing Components that Utilize `useStore` without an Injection Key